A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

-The following is proved in (\cite[Lemma 3.6]{MSV}): \begin{lemma} The vector space $\im \, N_I \subseteq \bigwedge^i H^1(\cC_\eta)$ is non-zero only if $|I|\leq i$ and $\Gamma \setminus I$ is connected.
-In particular, $\im \, N_I =0$ if $|I|> \delta^{\aff}= \dim H^1(\Gamma)$ for every $i$. \end{lemma} Lemma \ref{lem:bond_matroid} justifies the following definition: \begin{definition} Given a connected graph $\Gamma$, with set of edges $\rE$, we write $\mathscr{C}(\Gamma)$ for the collection of subsets of $\rE$ whose removal does not disconnect $\Gamma$.
-In other words, a subset $I\subseteq \rE$ belongs to $\mathscr{C}(\Gamma)$ if and only if $\Gamma\setminus I$ is connected. \end{definition} \begin{remark} In the literature $\mathscr{C}(\Gamma)$ is the family of independent subsets in what is known as the {\em bond, or cographic, matroid } of the graph $\Gamma$.
-The set $\mathscr{C}(\Gamma)$ is partially ordered with respect to inclusions and we denote by $|\mathscr{C}(\Gamma)|$ the associated simplicial complex, i.e., the complex whose $k$-dimensional faces are the $(k+1)$-ples of edges belonging to $\mathscr{C}(\Gamma)$. \end{remark} For any matroid $M$ the simplicial complex $|\In(M)|$ of its independent subsets has special properties: \begin{theorem}\cite[Theorem 7.3.3, Theorem 7.8.1]{bjorner} The simplicial complex $|\In(M)|$ of independent subsets associated with a rank $r$ matroid is shellable and has the homotopy type of a bouquet of $r-1$-dimensional spheres. \end{theorem}
+Lemma \ref{lem:bond_matroid} justifies the following definition: \begin{definition} Given a connected graph $\Gamma$, with set of edges $\rE$, we write $\mathscr{C}(\Gamma)$ for the collection of subsets of $\rE$ whose removal does not disconnect $\Gamma$.
+In other words, a subset $I\subseteq \rE$ belongs to $\mathscr{C}(\Gamma)$ if and only if $\Gamma\smallsetminus I$ is connected. \end{definition} \begin{remark} In the literature {(e.g. \cite{bjorner}) the collection} $\mathscr{C}(\Gamma)$ is {called} the family of independent subsets in what is known as the {\em bond, or cographic, matroid } of the graph $\Gamma$.
+The set $\mathscr{C}(\Gamma)$ is partially ordered with respect to inclusions and we denote by $|\mathscr{C}(\Gamma)|$ the associated simplicial complex, i.e., the complex whose $k$-dimensional faces are the $(k+1)$-tuples of edges belonging to $\mathscr{C}(\Gamma)$. \end{remark}